PlasmaPy/PlasmaPy/docs/contributing/code_guide.rst

 * Write error messages that are friendly, supportive, and helpful.
 Error message should never be condescending or blame the user.

-* The exceptions raised by a method should be described in the method's docstring.
+* Docstrings may include a Raises_ section that describes which exceptions get raised and under what conditions.
+This section should be used only for errors that are non-obvious or have a large chance of getting raised.
 Documenting exceptions makes it easier for future developers to plan exception handling.
+However, in practice this section often becomes outdated.

 Units
 =====